huggingface/blog/fine-tune-whisper.md

 \\({}^1\\) The name Whisper follows from the acronym “WSPSR”, which stands for “Web-scale Supervised Pre-training for Speech Recognition”.

-## Hands-on: Fine-tuning Whisper in a Google Colab
+## Fine-tuning Whisper in a Google Colab

 ### Prepare Environment